jessrepanshek/menu-maker/README.md

 # menu-maker
-Query POSaBit API and return formatted printable menus.
+A Chrome extension to query POSaBit API and return formatted printable menus.